 Margaret Haydon earned her MFA in ceramics in 1989 from San Francisco State University.
 She has been a working artist and teacher in the Colorado-Wyoming area since 1991.
-She is an Associate Professor of Ceramics at the University of Wyoming, Laramie, Wyoming.
-Her work is exhibited frequently in shows around the country and internationally.
+She currently holds the position of Associate Professor of Ceramics at the University of Wyoming, Laramie, Wyoming.
+Her work has been exhibited frequently around the country and internationally.

 Haydon’s current work is based on iconic images of the great sturgeon, an ancient and endangered species.
 The sturgeon is an important animal socially, politically and genetically.
 Its unusual appearance captures the imagination.